RautJ/STCV-NAut-SINDy/README.md

 - PySindy ver 1.7.2 (or 1.8.0; "normalize" argument has been updated to "normalise_columns")
 - colorednoise

-Current code in in a debugging state.
+Current code is in a debugging state.
 Pending minor renaming, reformatting, and deletion of reduntant functions to more directly match functions shown in the thesis.